-MyPi Integrator Board Serial COM Ports Available
+MyPi Integrator Board Serial Port Configuration

 There are three on board serial ports available on the MyPi base board, UART0&1 are direct from the RPi module and the third is via the on board FTDI 230X USB-UART device.

 * Will appear as a ttyUSBx port, udev rule will create /dev/ttyS1 symlink short-cut

 ** RTS/CTS lines optional and configured via device-tree overlays (not suitable for 485 flow control)